 View table of contents and excerpt

-"Jean de Saintré is an important late medieval text that not only contributes to our understanding of the development of the modern novel, it also offers important information about material culture, conventional gender roles, and social hierarchies in noble court culture.
+"Jean de Saintré is an important late medieval text that contributes to our understanding of the development of the modern novel, and offers important information about material culture, conventional gender roles, and social hierarchies in noble court culture.
 In addition to all that, it's really fun to read and now newly accessible in a fluent and colloquial English translation by Krueger and Taylor."—Peggy McCracken, University of Michigan

-Written in 1456 and purporting to be the biography of an actual fourteenth-century knight, Jean de Saintré has been called the first modern novel in French and one of the first historical novels in any language.
-Taken in hand at the age of thirteen by an older and much more experienced lady, Madame des Belles Cousines, the youth grows into an accomplished knight, taking the prize in numerous tournaments and even leading a crusade against the infidels for the love of Madame.
-When he reaches maturity, Jean starts to rebel against Madame's domination by seeking out his own chivalric adventures.
+Written in 1456 and purporting to be the biography of the actual fourteenth-century knight of its title, Jean de Saintré has been called the first modern novel in French and one of the first historical novels in any language.
+Taken in hand at the age of thirteen by an older and much more experienced lady, Madame des Belles Cousines, the youth grows into an accomplished knight, winning numerous tournaments and even leading a crusade against the infidels for the love of Madame.
+When he reaches maturity, Jean starts to rebel against Madame's domination by seeking out chivalric adventures on his own.
 She storms off to her country estates and takes up with the burly abbot of a nearby monastery.
-The text takes a dark and uncourtly turn when Jean discovers their liaison and lashes out to avenge his lost love and honor, ruining Madame's reputation in the process.
+The text moves into darker and uncourtly territory when Jean discovers their liaison and lashes out to avenge his lost love and honor, ruining Madame's reputation in the process.